Beth Shalom is

 Beth Shalom belongs to the Conservative Movement of American Judaism which permits same-sex unions and provides for full participation of gay and lesbian Jews and their families in congregational life.
 From simchas (joyous times) to tzoris (sadness), lifecycle events are celebrated with sensitivity and respect regardless of sexual orientation or gender identity.

-In addition to celebrating marriages, Rabbi Grossman will partner with congregants to create and perform sensitive and meaningful rituals (such as aliyot, misheberach prayers, naming ceremonies, b’nai mitzvah, and mikveh immersions) to mark significant milestones relevant to coming out, building a family, gender affirmation and transition.
+In addition to celebrating marriages, Rabbi Greenspan will partner with congregants to create and perform sensitive and meaningful rituals (such as aliyot, misheberach prayers, naming ceremonies, b’nai mitzvah, and mikveh immersions) to mark significant milestones relevant to coming out, building a family, gender affirmation and transition.

 Some Words on Marriage

 The union of a couple is always a celebratory event.
-Rabbi Grossman will be happy to meet with all couples contemplating marriage, provide the same pre-marital counseling offered all couples, if desired, and can discuss opportunities for involvement in Judaism and the synagogue.
+Rabbi Greenspan will be happy to meet with all couples contemplating marriage, provide the same pre-marital counseling offered all couples, if desired, and can discuss opportunities for involvement in Judaism and the synagogue.
 For all couples, there is flexibility to formulate a meaningful ceremony that incorporates traditional elements (chuppah, shevah brachot, broken glass) and is valid under Jewish and civil law.
-The ketubah signed by same-sex couples varies from the traditional text and Rabbi Grossman can assist the couple in selecting the appropriate document and personalizing the language if desired.
+The ketubah signed by same-sex couples varies from the traditional text and Rabbi Greenspan can assist the couple in selecting the appropriate document and personalizing the language if desired.
 An Ufruff, other pre-wedding milestones, and anniversaries can be celebrated in the congregation, including the sharing of an aliyah to the Torah on Sabbath morning during services.

 Our clergy can provide affirming spiritual and pastoral counseling and further resources for individuals dealing with sexual orientation and gender identity/expression issues and their families and friends looking to understand and support them.

-You may find this guide (“Coming Home to Judaism and to Self”) recently published by the Human Rights Campaign Foundation helpful as it offers insights drawing on a wide variety of Jewish voices including Stuart S. Kurlander, openly gay past President of The Jewish Federation of Greater Washington.
+You may find this guide (“Coming Home to Judaism and to Self”) published by the Human Rights Campaign Foundation helpful as it offers insights drawing on a wide variety of Jewish voices including Stuart S. Kurlander, openly gay past President of The Jewish Federation of Greater Washington.